thekubeworld/iptables/README.md

-kube-proxy uses iptables and here some notes from recent refresh on the topic
+kube-proxy uses iptables and here some notes from recent refresh on the topic.

 - [iptables](#iptables)
   * [Kernelspace](#kernelspace)